mezohe/gentufa/README.md

 For example, "node camxes-builder" for building the standard grammar engine or "node camxes-exp-builder" for experimental grammar.

-Now, the grammar engine should have been created/updated, and be ready for use. :)
+Now, the grammar engine should have been created/updated.
+Run "node camxes-exp.js 'ti mo'" or load "camxes-exp.html" to try it out.

 === Running the IRC bots ===

-Nothing easier; after having entered the ilmentufa directory, run the command "node ircbot/camxes-bot" or "node ircbot/cipra-bot" (the latter is for the experimental grammar).
+Nothing easier; after having entered the ilmentufa directory, run the command "node ircbot/cipra-bot" (this is the main Lojban parser - other bots also exist).
 The list of the channels joined by the bot can be found and edited within the bot script.

-=== Gua\spi parser ===
+=== Other parsers ===

-If you can't find the Gua\spi parser in your tree, switch to the guaspi branch: "git checkout guaspi"
+There are two separate attempts at parsing gua\spi here, neither complete; see guaspi.js.peg and guaspi-bnf.js.peg.
+There is also a copy of Randall Holmes's Loglan parser (loglan.js.peg), unmodified apart from the output format.